jkandzi/Progress.swift/README.md

 You are welcome to fork and submit pull requests.

-#License
+## Author

+Justus Kandzi, justus.kandzi@gmail.com

+## License

-Progress.swift is released under the MIT license.
-See [LICENSE](https://github.com/jkandzi/Progress.swift/blob/master/LICENSE.txt) for details.
+Progress.swift is available under the MIT license.
+See the [LICENSE](https://github.com/jkandzi/Progress.swift/blob/master/LICENSE.txt) file for more info.